Skip to content

 Refunds & Chargebacks

-Sometimes money needs to go back to a family — whether you are issuing a refund, recording a chargeback from their bank, or handling a bounced check.
+Sometimes money needs to go back to a family.
 Campflow tracks all of these as reversals against the original payment, so your financial records stay accurate.
+There are four types:

 A refund is when you return money to a family.
 Only payments made through the online payment processor (credit card or ACH) can be refunded directly through Campflow — the money goes back to the family’s card or bank account automatically.